 This website is run by Leeds Trinity University.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- navigate the website using speech recognition software
+navigate most of the website using speech recognition software.

-- listen to the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver).

-We’ve also attempted to make the website text as simple as possible to understand.
+We’ve also made the website text as clear as possible to understand.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements contact us to register your difficulty.
 This helps us improve our systems.